View full screen

 Visit the 16th District Court page for more information.

-- What is Open in Livonia as of Sept.
-17 (PDF)
+- What Is Open in Livonia as of Dec.
+1 (PDF)

 - Cityof Livonia FAQs - Updated March 31 (PDF)